The information detailed below pertains only to Union Fellows Nomination.

 - AGU President-elect;

 - Honors and Recognition (H&R) Committee members;

 - Union Fellows Committee members;

-- Section/Focus Group Fellows Committee members are ineligible to be candidates for consideration by their respective section/focus group; and
+- Section Fellows Committee members are ineligible to be candidates for consideration by their respective section;

-- Section and Focus Group presidents and president-elects are ineligible to be Fellows candidates.
+- Section presidents and president-elects are ineligible to be Fellows candidates.

 I am an AGU elected officer or appointed committee member.
 Can I submit a Fellows nomination letter or supporting letter during my term?